BiuSky7777/biusky7777.github.io/_pages/projects.md

 author_profile: true
 ---

+Here are some project write-ups, completed either in collaboration with amazing peers or independently.
+While the results may not be novel enough for publication, I hope they can still offer a bit of inspiration by:
+* Highlighting directions that didn't work out.
+* Demonstrating how elegant theorems/algorithms can be casually applied to similar problems and senarios.
+* Providing detailed and thorough proofs of seemingly trivial or well-known results.

 [**Differentially Private SGD with Curriculum Learning**](https://github.com/BiuSky7777/biusky7777.github.io/blob/master/_projects/dp_sgd.pdf)
 * We incorporated curriculum learning into stochastic gradient descent with differential privacy to better balance data privacy and model performance.